Supp' BuddySupp' Buddy

 How We Research and Grade Supplements

-Every claim on this site gets an evidence grade from A to D. Here is how they work and why they matter.
+Every claim on this site gets an evidence grade from A to D and an Impact Score from Strong to None.
+Here is how they work and why they matter.

 The short version

 We read the studies so you don't have to.
-Every claim on this site gets an evidence grade from A (strong research support) to D (not enough data to say much).
+Every claim on this site gets two scores: an evidence grade from A (strong research support) to D (not enough data), and an Impact Score from Strong to None (how much the supplement actually moves the needle).
 We show our work, link every source, and don't sell supplements.
 That's the deal.

 Why we built our own grading system